BCLawLibrary/practical-ai-in-30-days/day-11-ai-search-explorer.md

   - [Perplexity](https://perplexity.ai) (3 Pro searches free daily)
   - [ChatGPT](https://chatgpt.com) (with Browse capability)

+---

 ### 📝 **Knowledge Cutoffs:**

-AI language models are trained up to certain dates, meaning they may not know about events or data beyond these points.
+Because of the nature of the training process AI language models have a natural knowledge cutoff.
+This means they do not know about events or data beyond these points.
 Here are some current knowledge cutoffs:

 - **GPT-4.5:** [Sep 30, 2023](https://platform.openai.com/docs/models/gpt-4.5-preview)
 - **GPT-4o:** [June 2024](https://help.openai.com/en/articles/9624314-model-release-notes)